 The Fast Downwind Pogo is equipped with the NKE autopilot system, with which Horsfield was familiar from the Minis.
 These systems are outstanding.
 It enabled Craig to do everything on the boat, which was necessary as he was the only experienced sailor.

 This Pogo had the lifting keel, which meant draft was either 8.2 or 3.4 feet.
 The keel pivots but remains external to the boat.
 A hydraulic ram (“the size of my two arms together”) does the heavy lifting with the engine on.
 There’s a manual backup as well, but that would be a very slow alternative.
-The boat can sail with the keel in the up position, but obviously stability and efficiency take a hard hit.
+The boat can motor with the keel in the up position, but obviously stability and efficiency take a hard hit.
+(NOTE: An earlier version mistakenly said one can sail with the keep in the up position.
+The manufacturer made it clear this is not the case and could be dangerous.)
 The double rudders give the boat excellent control, and are really necessary with that much beam at the transom.

 Craig fought the temptation to “send it” with the Pogo.
 With it’s powerful shape, squaretop main and asymmetrical chute, the Pogo can, without a doubt, lay down some impressive miles when reaching.
 However, Craig reports a top speed of 15 knts running at 150 true in 25-28 knots with a reef in the main and a jib.
 He also reports she reached comfortably at 10 knots in 25 knots of breeze.
 “In light air we had fun with the kite moving well in winds above 6- 7 knts,” he reported.